jcoppieters/cody/README.md

 limitations.
 This project is licensed under the terms of the MIT license.

-Johan Coppieters & Jonas Maes, Howest Brugge.
+Johan Coppieters, Jonas Maes, Howest Brugge - Tim Coppieters, VUB.